 HOW FREQUENT SHOULD YOU BE BLOGGING?

-A general consensus between these masters of real estate bloggers is to simply start blogging.
+A general consensus between these masters of real estate blogging is to simply start blogging.

 Start somewhere and just go for it.
 Don’t overthink your blog and don’t try and make it perfect every time.